nimitmk7/knowledge-treasure/Deep Learning/CNNs/Object Detection using R-CNN.md

 - **Sol'n to problem 2, 3 of RCNN**: Just train the whole system end-to-end all at once.

 **Critical concept**: ROI pooling
 ### Architecture
 ![[Pasted image 20240314184457.png]]
 Refer to: [[Fast_RCNN.png]]

 A Fast RCNN network takes as input an entire image and a set of proposals $R$.
-The set of proposals is produced by the selective search alg used in RCNN and its similarly around 2000 per image.
+The set of proposals is produced by the selective search algorithm used in RCNN and its similarly around 2000 per image.

 1. The network first **processes the whole image with a CNN** having several convolutional (experiments were done for 5-13 layers) and 5 max pooling layers to produce a feature map.
 2. The selective search algorithm **produces region proposals** for the image.